 - a.
 The report should include cost avoidance recommendations, regardless of whether the contractor is in agreement with the audit results.
 When the auditor identifies opportunities for the contractor to reduce costs, the cost impact of any recommendation is reportable if it is measureable using a realistic estimate.
 The cost avoidance amount is a conservative estimate of the savings achievable for a period of at least 12 months and no more than six years, after implementation of the recommendations.
 Compute the cost avoidance in a reasonable manner considering all offset costs.
 Offset costs include all direct or indirect costs required to implement the action that would result in the cost avoidance.
 Audit recommendations may result in a one-time savings, savings over the life of a particular program or piece of equipment, or a savings that would recur annually for an indefinite period of time. - b.
 The value of cost avoidance recommendations represents the difference between the cost of current procedures or expenditures and the cost of recommended practices, procedures, or expenditures.
 The starting point would be current year costs and any future periods where the auditor can determine a reasonable basis to estimate for the future cost avoidance up to a total of six years.
-Auditors should consider the guidance at CAM 5-507 and 5-508, which provides information on the types of budgetary documentation that the auditor should expect to be provided by larger contractors in support of business base forecasts.
 Compute the gross savings amount based on the contractor's total operations and then prorate based on the percentage of total Government sales (this includes fixed price and flexibly priced contracts as well as subcontracts).
 Deduct implementation and installation costs from the total contractor savings prior to prorating savings to all Government contracts/subcontracts and clearly show them in the audit report.